hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 ### Easy access to context outside the module

 Modules co-located in a single file have access to a shared `let in` statement.
 Additionally, every attribute of the top-level flake can be accessed in any module, without having to jump through hoops passing them through [specialArgs](https://wiki.nixos.org/wiki/NixOS_modules#Passing_custom_values_to_modules).
 This includes any self-defined attributes, allowing flake level options.
-Most dendritic repos I've seen define `flake.meta` as a freeoform attribute set, and use that for defining global options for every system defined in the flake.
+Most dendritic repos I've seen define `flake.meta` as a freeform attribute set, and use that for defining global options for every system defined in the flake.

 ### Modules are a part of outputs